michael-s-downs/thethingineed/services/documentation/techhubgenaicompose.md

     - "th": "thai",
     - "ca": "catalan"

+    **2. Step Expansion**: This expansion method, splits the original query to new more simple queries for each step/topic of the original query by calling genai-llmapi and creates new retrieve action steps in order to call genai-inforetrieval with each new query.

+   - **K_steps** (int): Max number of query to create.
+The max number of queries is 10.
+   - **Context** (string, optional): Context for the template to use while calling llmapi.
+   - **Model** (string, optional): Model to use for the translation.

+    Example:

+    ```json
+   {
+        "action": "expansion",
+        "action_params":{
+            "params": {
+                "k_steps": 2,
+                "model": "techhubinc-pool-us-gpt-3.5-turbo-16k"
+            },
+            "type": "steps"
+        }
+    }
+    ```

 9. **Reformulate query**
     This action allows the user to reformulate the original query to improve the quality of the responses.